-2) Confront with facts, not judgements.
+2) Confront facts, not judgments.
 When you present the facts, you obligate the person to respond to the information.
 When you use judgments or accusatory language, it appears you intend simply to humiliate or punish, and they feel no obligation to engage in the conversation.
 For instance, if you’re talking to a teenager, replace, “You’re a liar, and I won’t stand for this,” with “I’ve noticed the spray cans of air freshener I bought for the bathrooms are already empty.
 I only bought them a week ago, and your dad and I haven’t used much of it ourselves.
-As far as I know you are the only other person who has been at home.”
+As far as I know, you are the only other person who has been at home.”

 3) Make it safe.
 Your loved one may become defensive during your crucial conversations less because of what you’re saying than because of why they think you’re saying it.
-Here are three steps to help them feel safe in the conversation: TALKING TO A LOVED ONE ABOUT ADDICTION

 a) State what you don’t intend and what you do intend: “I want to reassure you that I have no desire to make your decisions for you, or to cut you off from having a happy life.
 I want to be supportive of you, and I want to influence choices you might make that I believe will hurt you.”